Brazil’s Amazon rainforest is burning at a record rate, research center says

-The fires are burning at the highest rate since the country’s space research center, the National Institute for Space Research (INPE), began tracking them in 2013, the center said Tuesday.
+The fires are burning at the highest rate since the country’s space research center, the National Institute for Space Research (known by the abbreviation INPE), began tracking them in 2013, the center said Tuesday.

-There have been a total of 72,843 fires in Brazil this year, with more than half in the Amazon region, INPE said.
+There have been 72,843 fires in Brazil this year, with more than half in the Amazon region, INPE said.
 That’s more than an 80% increase compared with the same period last year.

-It is considered vital in slowing global warming, and it is also home to uncountable species of fauna and flora.
-Roughly half the size of the US, it is the largest rainforest on the planet.
+It is considered vital in slowing global warming, and it is home to uncountable species of fauna and flora.
+Roughly half the size of the United States, it is the largest rainforest on the planet.

-The smoke has reached all the way to Sao Paolo, more than 1,700 miles away.
-Images from the city show the sky pitch black in the middle of the afternoon, the sky and sun blanketed by smoke and ash.
+The smoke has reached all the way to Sao Paulo, more than 1,700 miles away.
+Images from the city show the sky pitch-black in the middle of the afternoon, the sun blanketed by smoke and ash.

 The European Union’s satellite program, Copernicus, released a map showing smoke from the fires spreading all along Brazil to the east Atlantic coast.
-The smoke has covered nearly half the entire country, and is even spilling over into neighboring Peru, Bolivia and Paraguay.
+The smoke has covered nearly half of the country and is even spilling over into neighboring Peru, Bolivia and Paraguay.

-According to the INPE, more than one and a half soccer fields of Amazon rainforest are being destroyed every minute of every day.
+According to INPE, more than 1½ soccer fields of Amazon rainforest are being destroyed every minute of every day.

 People worldwide are sharing their horror on social media.
 Fans of the K-Pop band BTS, who call themselves the Army, are even rallying on Twitter to spread word of the fires, with tens of thousands of people tweeting the hashtag #ArmyHelpThePlanet.